clavisound/feather-LoRa32u4-sketches/README.md

 10. Connect EN pin from Adafruit GPS to A4 pin (feather 32u4)

 ## bike-tracker-clv
 You can also find one third sketch: bike-tracker-clv.
-You will *also* need the library [lis3dh](github.com/clavisound/lis3dh-motion-detection/) - thanks to [lbad](https://github.com/ldab/lis3dh-motion-detection) for the initial release and the [LIS3DH accelerometer](https://www.adafruit.com/product/2809) from Adafruit.
+You will *also* need the library [lis3dh](https://github.com/clavisound/lis3dh-motion-detection/) - thanks to [lbad](https://github.com/ldab/lis3dh-motion-detection) for the initial release and the [LIS3DH accelerometer](https://www.adafruit.com/product/2809) from Adafruit.

 Extra things supported:
 1. Power Down (wake from accelerometer)
 2. Send location if the traveled distance is more than 50 meters.
+3. Connect INT1 pin fron LIS3DH to #10 of feather-32u4-LoRa